Rail transport in China: Central Asia

 Since 1997, the governments of China, Kyrgyzstan and Uzbekistan have discussed the building of a 476 km railway across the Tian Shan mountains from Kashgar in the western Tarim Basin of the Xinjiang to the Ferghana Valley via southern Kyrgyzstan.
 In March 2013, the China Road and Bridge Corp., an engineering firm, submitted a feasibility study to the Kyrgyz government, which found the project to be too expensive.
 In December 2013, Kyrgyz president Almazbek Atambayev expressed his preference for an alternative line that would connect the northern and southern halves of the country.

 On 5 May 2014, the Export-Import Bank of China lent Uzbekistan $350 million for the construction of a railway through the Kamchik Pass that would connect the Fergana Valley with the rest of Uzbekistan.
 On 12 May 2014, China's paramount leader, Xi Jinping, and Turkmenistan's president, Gurbanguly Berdymukhamedov, signed a declaration to study the possibility of inviting Chinese companies to build a cross-border railway linking the two countries.
 On 22 May 2014, the Foreign Minister of Kyrgyzstan reportedly suggested inviting China to join in another regional railway project linking Russia, Central Asian states and the Persian Gulf.

 Nepal

 China and Nepal signed a series of agreements including a railway link connecting Kathmandu to China's railway network in 2018.
 The China–Nepal Railway will connect Kathmandu and Shigatse, Tibet.
 Survey of the Kerung-Kathmandu section will be completed by early 2019, and construction is expected to be completed in six years.
+The construction is in progress as of September, 2023.